 Instructor Heather McCormack is the Boston Free Radio Manager & the Youth Media Coordinator at Somerville Media Center.
 She is passionate about using the power of community media to engage all people in telling their stories, especially those that are traditionally underrepresented.
 She is the producer of the biweekly podcast “Make It Stop,” reviewing the worst albums of all times.
 It can be found at makeitstopcast.podbean.com.

 |Learn how to professionally shoot and edit your own videos.
 This class will cover the basics of portable camera operation using our professional Sony NX70U cameras, shooting technique and general pre-production planning.
 After each participant practices shooting their own footage, they will learn the basics of nonlinear editing with Final Cut Pro X software, including importing and organizing footage, selecting clips, timeline management, and adding transitions and titles.

 |Tues.
 June 19, Mon.
 June 25 & Tues.
 June 26||6:30 – 9:00pm|

 Fee: $35 Various Instructors (staff & freelance)

 |The next in the editing workshop series, this two-session class will instruct participants in organizing clips and information; adding music and editing sound clips; using keyframes for motions such as zooming into clips; and other “beyond the basics” exploration of Final Cut X. Participants will work on a guided project during the class and on their own time.
 PREREQUISITE: Basic Final Cut X (including certification)|

 |Currently being scheduled on demand for individuals & small groups||Flexible dates & times

 Stay tuned for notice of additional classes.

-Sign up for classes in person or by emailing email@example.com.
+Sign up for other classes in person or by emailing firstname.lastname@example.org.
 Class fees must be mailed or made in person.